John Craig (priest): London and Fetcham

-By 1834 had moved from Ireland to Cambridge in England, apparently due to abuse received due to his anti-Catholic pronouncements.
+By 1834, he had moved from Ireland to Cambridge in England, apparently due to abuse received due to his anti-Catholic pronouncements.
 His first wife Anne died in 1834 in Hastings.

 In 1834, he was preaching in London, where he met and married Jane Helena Johnstone, known as Helena.
 She had a personal fortunate of £56,000.

 In 1836, he was granted the living of Church of St Mary, Fetcham.